munificent/craftinginterpreters/book/introduction.md

 One the hardest challenges in writing this book was coming up with a name for the language it implements.
 I went through *pages* of candidates before I found one that worked.
-As you'll discover on the first day you start building your own language, *naming* it is deviously difficult.
-A good name satisfies a few
+As you'll discover on the first day you start building your own language, naming is deviously hard.
+A good name satisfies a few criteria:
-criteria:

 1. **It isn't in use.** You can run into all sorts of trouble, legal and social, if you inadvertently step on someone else's name.